akim730/Project-ESDM/Group3/README.md

 </div>

 ## Goals
-The primary objectives of Group1 in this project include:
+The primary objectives of Group 3 in this project include:
 - **Innovative Solutions**: Leveraging cutting-edge technology to develop efficient and scalable solutions.
 - **Collaboration**: Working closely with other groups and stakeholders to ensure the success of the project.
 - **Quality Delivery**: Ensuring that all deliverables meet the highest standards of quality and timeliness.

 ## Team Expertise
-Group3 brings together a diverse set of skills and expertise, including:
+Group 3 brings together a diverse set of skills and expertise, including:
 - **Software Development**
 - **Data Analysis**
 - **System Architecture**